IBM/kubernetes-must-gather/README.md

 # kubernetes-must-gather

 `kubernetes-must-gather` is a custom must-gather image and collection script for Kubernetes and OpenShift.
 It should work on AMD/x64, ARM/AARCH, PPC64, and z/Linux.
-The image is published to Quay at [quay.io/ibm/kubernetes-must-gather](https://quay.io/repository/ibm/kubernetes-must-gather).
+The image is published to Red Hat's Quay.io at [quay.io/ibm/kubernetes-must-gather](https://quay.io/repository/ibm/kubernetes-must-gather).
 The image is based on the [`oc adm must-gather` image](https://github.com/openshift/must-gather).

 ## Usage